pingidentity/astro/packages/astro/README.md

 # `@pingux/astro`

 Astro is a lightweight, composable, and themeable React component library.
 Astro was created to help developers and designers create consistent, user friendly, and accessible UIs across all Ping products.
-Please visit https://pingidentity.design for more information and to read individual component documentation.
+Please visit https://pingidentity.design for more information.
+To read individual component documentation, [our Storybook docs site](https://storybook.pingidentity.design) is a great resource.

 ## Installing